1. Associations Overview

 option lets

-you set the name of the foreign key directly For example:
+you set the name of the foreign key directly.
+For example:

 class User < ApplicationRecord